ahmedkhalf/project.nvim/README.md

   -- directory.
   silent_chdir = true,

+  -- Change root directory to the buffer directory if it is outside a project fallback_buffer_dir = false,

   -- Path where project.nvim will store the project history for use in -- telescope datapath = vim.fn.stdpath("data"),